Your academic advisor can help you navigate questions related to the following:

-- academic standing (e.g. alert, probation, suspension and reinstatement)
+- academic standing (e.g. alert, warning, suspension and reinstatement)

 - registration and enrollment changes, after published deadlines (e.g. credit overloads, late drops from an individual course and retroactive adds into an individual course)*